finnito/Science/content/9scie/energy-for-life/markdown/digestion-and-disease.md

 __Task:__ Digestive Disease Pamphlet (in pairs)

-Include: Part(s) of the digestive system where it occurs, What the condition does, how to avoid/treat the disease
+Include: Part(s) of the digestive system where it occurs, what the condition does, how to avoid/treat the disease

 Gastroesophageal Reflux Disease, gallstones, celiac disease, Chron's disease, uclerative colitis, irritable bowel syndrome, hemorrhoids, diverticulitis, anal fissures